 - A complete Churchill Scholarship application (including printed application form, personal statement, proposed program of study essay, listing of awards, and research experiences).
 Do not electronically submit your application until after the endorsement decision.

-- A copy of your GRE report for the general test (Churchill Foundation code #3922).
+- Optional: A copy of your GRE report for the general test (Churchill Foundation code #3922).
 MCAT scores may be substituted for the GRE.

 - A copy of any correspondence with a potential laboratory supervisor at Cambridge.